Published: 05/10/2025

 Responsibilities may include, but are not limited to:

-- Work alongside hired videographer to help film two-camera interviews
+- Work alongside hired videographer to help coordinate and film two-camera interviews

 - Independently capture “B-roll” on campus (work with Communications Manager to identify needed footage)

-- Edit video footage into a series of four short (3 to 5 minute) videos highlighting the perspectives of scholars and their mentors on their area of global health expertise
+- Edit video footage into short videos highlighting the perspectives of scholars and their mentors on their area of global health expertise

-- Assist with telling scholar stories over social media – Attend scholar events to capture photos, videos, and quotes, create slideshows and videos for LinkedIn and Instagram highlighting their perspectives.
+- Assist with telling scholar stories over social media – Attend scholar events to capture photos, videos, and quotes, create slideshows and videos for LinkedIn, Instagram and the CIGH website highlighting their perspectives.
+Support drafting short stories and captions for social media.

-- Develop a guide for scholars to create “day in the life” accounts of their time at Stanford and assist the scholars as needed in executing the footage; edit footage for social media
+- Support scholars in creating “day in the life” accounts of their time at Stanford and assist the scholars as needed in executing the footage; edit footage for social media

 - Help collect content via email and text for scholars, help organize the content and footage in Box or Google Drive.

-Position Length: The selected applicant will begin work in late January 2025, with the hope that they would continue the position through June 2025, with a possibility to extend through the fall of 2025.
+Position Length: The selected applicant will begin work in mid-June 2025, with the hope that they continue the position through at least December 2025, with a possibility to extend through the spring of 2026

 Opportunities and Benefits: